 Alexander chuckled at K'nera's way of trying to describe the old family friend.
 "That she is.
 So, what all did she discuss with you earlier?
 You looked like you would like to throttle her before she finally left you alone."

-"The Ambassador is quite blunt and you are correct.
+"The ambassador is quite blunt and you are correct.
 Had she been someone else I might have been tempted to do just that."

-"You'll learn that ALL Betazoids are very honest.
+"You'll learn that all Betazoids are very honest.
 Right to the point of being blunt.
 Or haven't you noticed that about yourself before?"
 Alexander asked with a snicker.
 "I believe that is one of the reasons that you've always been in trouble with your uncle."

 "Saying that all Betazoids are blunt is a lot like saying that all Klingons are hostile.
-And I think that we both know that no one would consider YOU to be a TYPICALLY HOSTILE Klingon."
+And I think that we both know that no one would consider you to be a typically hostile Klingon."
 K'nera shook her head as she spoke.

 "You might be surprised," Alexander turned toward the door of the transporter room to prepare to leave.
 "I have my moments."

 "Sure you do."
 K'nera gave him a wry grin since she had yet to see Alexander really lose his temper in the same way she had seen any other Klingon in her life.
-Before Alexander stepped out of the Transporter Room K'nera spoke back up, "I know that you ended up missing your training session today with Ch'Targh."
+Before Alexander stepped out of the transporter room K'nera spoke back up, "I know that you ended up missing your training session today with Ch'Targh."

 "It was for a good cause," Alexander shrugged with a smile.
 "I'm sure he wouldn't have wanted to watch over the Betazoids alongside us."

-"Well if you'd like to get in some practice today, despite the day's delay, I plan to be training in about an hour."
+"Well if you'd like to get in some practice today, despite the day's delay, I plan to be in the training room in about an hour."
 K'nera ran her eyes over the transporter's display to ensure that it had powered down properly as she spoke, "You're welcomed to join me if you'd like."

 Alexander stopped mid-step before turning to look at K'nera.
 Spending an hour alone with her, even if they were only training, actually sounded pretty good to him.
 Of course he didn't want to appear too eager to do so.
-Lwaxana's words of how she probably already was aware of his feelings for K'nera rang in his head which nearly caused him to stumble over his words.
+Lwaxana's words of how she probably already was aware of his feelings for K'nera rang in his head which caused him to stumble over his words.
 "I…uh… I'd like to…"